ibm-cloud-docs/speech-to-text/custom.md

 -   *Beta* indicates that the interface is available as a beta offering for that language.
 -   *Not supported* means that the interface is not available for that language.

 You can use both broadband and narrowband models with any supported language for which they are available.
 If a language supports language model customization, it also supports grammars.
-For a list of all available models, see [Supported language models](/docs/speech-to-text?topic=speech-to-text-models#models-supported).
+For a list of all available models, see [Supported previous-generation language models](/docs/speech-to-text?topic=speech-to-text-models#models-supported).

 The beta next-generation models do *not* support customization at this time.
 {: note}